trashbirdecology/luisdva.github.io/_posts/2018-06-04-unbreaking-vals.md

   - merged cells
   - pdf table hell
   - dplyr
+header:
-image:
+  image: /images/featureUnbrk.png
-  feature: featureUnbrk.png
-  credit: CC2.0, photo by Emmanuel Milou
+  caption: "photo CC2.0, photo by Emmanuel Milou"
-  creditlink:
-published: true
 ---

 The example below shows some data for three players on the 1999 New York Knicks roster.
 Tables often look like this one in reports, books, or publications.